This article will help you:

 This article is intended for the following user roles: admin, adjudicator, user

 Education Verification verifies a candidate's certifications or educational claims.
 They confirm where the candidate went to school, the type of degree obtained, the major, and sometimes the graduation date.

 Education can be verified for colleges, universities, high schools, and GED equivalency exams.
-International education verification enabled (default) or disabled.
-These verifications will take longer and additional fees apply.
+International education verification can be enabled if needed, however, these verifications will take longer and additional fees apply.

 Education Verification Process

 The process for Education Verification can take up to three steps:

 - We reach out to our Education Databases to verify the highest level of education completed.